LeHenryCoder/my-api-project/README.md

-# my-api-project
+# Simple Python Banking API

-# Title
+## Description
-Simple Python Banking API
+This project focuses on building a **Simple Python Banking API** using AWS Cloud9.
+Designed to simulate basic banking operations, it offers a platform for learning API development and cloud integration.
+Implemented in Python, it showcases the structure and development of a RESTful API for banking functions.

-Description
+## Key Features
-This project is focused on building a Simple Python Banking API using AWS Cloud9.
-The API is designed to simulate basic banking operations, providing a learning platform for understanding API development and cloud integration.
-The API is implemented in Python and serves as an example of how to structure and develop a RESTful API for banking-related functions.
+- **Account Information Retrieval**: Fetch basic account details like account number, balance, and account type.

-Key Features:
+- **Transaction History**: View a list of recent banking transactions.

-Account Information Retrieval: Allows users to fetch basic account details like account number, balance, and account type.
+- **Simple and Scalable Design**: Maintains simplicity while being scalable for future enhancements.

-Transaction History: Enables users to view a list of their recent banking transactions.
+## Technologies Used
-Simple and Scalable Design: The project aims to maintain simplicity while allowing for future scalability to include more features.
+- **Python**: For API endpoints and business logic.
-Technologies Used:
+- **AWS Cloud9**: As the cloud-based IDE for development.

-Python: For creating the API endpoints and business logic.
+- **Git and GitHub**: For version control and source code management.

-AWS Cloud9: Utilized as the cloud-based integrated development environment for writing, running, and debugging the code.
+## Learning Objectives
-Git and GitHub: For version control and source code management.
+- Master RESTful API development in Python.
-Learning Objectives:
+- Gain practical experience with AWS Cloud9.

-Understanding RESTful API development in Python.
+- Explore version control with Git and GitHub.

-Gaining practical experience with AWS services, particularly Cloud9.
+## Project Status
-Exploring version control practices using Git and GitHub.
+- **Current Phase**: Development
-Project Status: This project is currently in the development phase and is open to contributions, suggestions, and feedback.
+- **Contribution**: Open to contributions, suggestions, and feedback.